skelterjohn/wgo/readme.md

 ####.gocfg/vendor.json####

-The ".gocfg/vendor.json" file will map import paths to repository revisions.
+The ".gocfg/vendor.json" file maps import paths to repository revisions.
+It is written and used by `vendor`, which can be installed by running `go get github.com/skelterjohn/vendor`.

 ##New commands##